 There’s also the stipulation in most policies that you cannot have been put out of work through your own actions (e.g. you were fired for gross incompetence or the like).

-The redundancy must be no fault of your own, come with no prior warning and you can’t put yourself out of work and claim on this type of policy (although certain insurers may offer an exception in the case that you have to quit your job to become a carer).
+The redundancy must be no fault of your own, come with no prior warning, and can’t be voluntary.
+However, certain insurers may offer an exception in the case that you’ve quit your job to become a carer.

 These general exclusions make Unemployment Insurance a particularly poor fit for company directors and the self-employed, who have much more control over their own jobs.

 It’s very hard to prove that you were put out of work through no fault of your own when you work as your own boss.
-Such workers should think carefully or consult with an expert before taking out this kind of protection.
+Such workers should think carefully or consult with a specialist before taking out this kind of protection.

 The main UK unemployment benefit used to be Jobseekers Allowance, but this has been replaced with Universal Credit for most people.

-This starts at £317.82 per month if you’re single and over the age of 25.
-You can get more than this (additional amounts can be added on to this ‘base’ figure if you have children or are responsible for paying housing costs, for example) depending on your circumstances.
+This starts at £400.14 per month if you’re single and over the age of 25.
+You can get more than this (additional amounts can be added on to this “base” figure if you have children or are responsible for paying housing costs, for example) depending on your circumstances.

 However, Universal Credit is paid in arrears.
 This means after you apply it will usually take 5 weeks to get your first payment.

-While you can ask for an advance payment if you don’t think you’ll have enough money to live on while you wait, this will be dependent on your circumstances and isn’t guaranteed.
-As such, you need to be aware that you could need to live off your own resources for some time before receiving any benefits.
+While you can ask for an advance payment, this will be dependent on your circumstances and isn’t guaranteed.
+As such, you’ll likely need to live off your own resources for some time before receiving any benefits.

 Even once you receive your benefits, they’re rarely enough to make up pre-unemployment household expenditure.